 The boys went through harsh physical training and deprivation to make them strong.
 They marched without shoes and went without food.

-Boys in Sparta learned the art of battle, to endure pain and survive through their wits.
-The older boys willingly participated in beating up the younger boys to make them tough.
+Boys in Sparta learned the art of battle and to endure pain and survive through their wits.
+Older boys willingly participated in beating up the younger boys to make them tough.

-Once they turned 20, young Spartan men had to pass a rigorous test to graduate and become full citizens, as only worthy soldiers gained the aristocratic citizenship.
+Once they turned twenty, young Spartan men had to pass a rigorous test to graduate and become full citizens, as only worthy soldiers gained aristocratic citizenship.

 If they failed their tests, they never became citizens but became perioeci, the middle class.

-If the young men passed, they continued to live in the barracks and train as soldiers and were also required to marry — in order to produce new young Spartans.
+If the young men passed, they continued to live in the barracks and train as soldiers and were also required to marry in order to produce a new generation of young Spartans.

 The state gave them a piece of land which was farmed by slaves.
 The income supported them as full-time soldiers.

-At the age of 30, they were allowed to live with their families but they continued to train until the age of 60, when they retired from military service.
+At the age of thirty, they were allowed to live with their families but they continued to train until the age of sixty at which time they retired from military service.

 Girls and women were given freedoms in Sparta

 Girls were also taken from their home at seven and sent to school.
-Here they learned wrestling, gymnastics, and fighting.
+There, they learned wrestling, gymnastics, and fighting.

 Spartans believed that strong mothers produced strong children, so women were allowed to exercise and were even given the same portions of food as their male counterparts, something unheard of in Athens.

-Women in Sparta also had to pass the citizenship tests at 18-20.
+Women in Sparta also had to pass the citizenship tests at at around eighteen to twenty years old.
 If they did so successfully, they were assigned a husband.

 After spending their wedding night together, the Spartan man then returned to his all-male barracks, where he often had lovers.
 Men and women did not live together but met occasionally for procreation.